Waratah, New South Wales

 Waratah /,wɒrə'tɑː/ is a north-western residential suburb of Newcastle, New South Wales, Australia, 6 km from Newcastle's central business district and bounded to the north by the Main North railway line.
-Waratah station was opened in 1858 and is served by NSW TrainLink's Hunter line.
+Waratah station was opened in 1858 and is serviced by the Hunter line.

+Along with adjacent Georgetown, Waratah was originally a working class area, with both suburbs having undergone significant gentrification since the early 2000's and are seen as a desirable inner suburbs with ample transport, road, school and shopping amenities.

 History

 The first inhabitants of the land were the Awabakal people, who belong to the larger Awabagal/Gadjang subgroup, also called Worimi.
 Anthropologist Norman Tindale estimated that Awabakal territory covered about 1,800 km^{2}.

 Waratah was once a major municipality in its own right, incorporated in 1871, with an elected council and mayor.
 Two notable mayors, both elected to the office three times each were John Scholey and auctioneer N.B.Creer, both of whom resided at North Waratah (now Mayfield, New South Wales).
 Scholey was instrumental in the establishment of the Waratah Bowling Club, of which he was also patron.
 Originally Waratah had a large colliery bearing its name as its industrial base.
-The suburb contains a major acute hospital, the Calvary Mater (formerly the "Mater Misericordiae"), owned by the Roman Catholic Sisters of Mercy who, until recently, occupied all the most senior nursing positions.

 Nearby is a major 150+-bed independent retirement and nursing home, Maroba.
-Waratah has become known for its support of the genocidal apartheid ethnostate Israel.
 A grant was given to Charles Simpson due to his service to the Port of Newcastle.
 Simpson has cleared and established a farm.
 The house was completed by 1848.
 He named the house after the native shrubs growing in abundance in the area.· The house was said to have been known as "Simpson’s Folly" because of the distance it was located from Newcastle and Simpson's habit of commuting by boat. ·In 1848 Charles Simpson secured three allotments on "The Folly".
 Simpson decided to call his property Waratah House that a bunch of Waratah flowers grew on the property.
 This also how the suburb got the name Waratah.· The property was sold to Major Charles Bolton after Mr. Simpson's death in 1850.
 Major Bolton decided to subdivide the land and gave to Mr Thomas Tourtle in 1860.
 Tourtle was a wealthy squatter on the land who made a fortune on his station.
 He lived in the property until he died in 1899.
 The house was demolished in 1993 to allow BHP to establish a pipe mill.

 Points of interest

+Mater Hospital

+The suburb contains a major acute hospital, the Calvary Mater Newcastle (formerly the Newcastle Mater Misericordiae Hospital), established by the Sisters of Mercy in 1921.